HydroLock/CV-Snake-Game/README.md

 ### Speed Boost

-The distance between the thumb tip and index finger is monitored.
+The fingers that are folded to form a fist is monitored, which should include all 5 fingers.

-When both fingertips come close together (a pinch gesture), the game temporarily increases the snake's movement speed.
+When a fist is formed and detected by the camera, the game temporarily increases the snake's movement speed.

 ### Game Loop